Pranet-Hiranandani/Valuable-Trash/README.md

 ## AI Model

 - Dataset comprises of 100 imagegs each of Plastic Bottles, Plastic Bags, Plastic Boxes, Soda Cans, Plastic Cutlery and Plastic Glasses.
-- Used the MobileNetv2 CNN model to train the dataset
+- Used the MobileNetv2 CNN model to train the dataset.
-- Accuracy of 92% and loss of 0.19
+- Accuracy of 92% and loss of 0.19.

+## Additional Features

+- The user can locate Nearby Recycling centers using Google Maps.
+- There is an option for the user to contribute their own ideas to the Valuable Trash community.
+- The user can access latest articles related to climate change as well as tips to reduce their carbon footprint.

+## Integration with Firebase

+- All tutorials are stored on the cloud, Firestore and Firebase Storage.
+- Created a Python Application to easily upload new ideas and tutorials.
+- Used Firebase Authentication to allow the user to sign in for a more personalised experience.